meadsteve/lagom/docs/framework_integrations.md

         pass
 ```

-Alternatively if a `ContextManager` already exists for the class this can be used:
+Or alternatively if a `ContextManager` already exists for the class this can be used:

 ```python
 class SomeResourceManager: